apacheignite/documentation/data-grid/expiry-policies.md

   "rows": 5
 }
 [/block]
-Custom `ExpiryPolicy` implementations also allowed.
+Custom `ExpiryPolicy` implementations are also allowed.

-Expiry Policy can be setup at `CacheConfiguration`.
+Expiry Policy can be setup in `CacheConfiguration`.
 This policy will be used for all entries inside cache.
 [block:code]
 {
   "codes": [